 It seems as the temperatures change that we find ourselves craving warm comfort foods—calorie-laden coffee drinks, pumpkin spice sweet treats, thick creamy soups, and cheesy casseroles.
 To indulge in a calorie-packed favorite treat every now and then is fine.
 The trick is keeping your meals balanced with plenty of fresh fruits and vegetables.
 As a caregiver, this means preparing a variety of lean proteins, complex carbohydrates, fiber-rich fruits and vegetables, with a bit of healthy fat for your loved ones, while keeping easy-to-grab healthy snacks around the house for your family.

 As we enter into a new season, it is a good time of year to examine the overall nutrition and health of your aging parent.
 Whether you are a primary caregiver who does the shopping and makes meals or if you are simply concerned about their daily nutrition, there are a few things to keep in mind when it comes to your aging loved one’s diet.

 Food rich in fiber, minerals, vitamins, and nutrients is vital to maintain good health at any age, but it can be particularly important for your elderly parent.
-Creating balanced meals for your family will help your parent keep a healthy weight, energize them for the day, and lower their risk of developing a chronic health condition like heart disease or diabetes.
+Creating balanced meals for your family may help your parent keep a healthy weight, energize them for the day, and may lower their risk of developing a chronic health condition like heart disease or diabetes.
 Malnutrition in the elderly can weaken bones, their immune system, and muscle tone leaving them vulnerable to illness and injury.